 Elementary and Secondary School Terms Begin

-Welcome Orientation for all programs: US Students- English Teaching Fellows and US Scholars with Fall Semester Grants
+Welcome Orientation for all programs: U.S. Students - English Teaching Assistants (Fellows) and U.S. Scholars with Fall Semester Grants

 Official start of the grant term for the U.S. Fulbright Scholar Program